zhijie-li/EMToronto_entries/cryosparc_tips.md

 ## Registering a worker
+Worker requirements:

+*It should be able to access the same data directory structure *Ideally it is installed with by the user having the same userID as the master.

 ```
 #registering a worker to the master
 /usr/local/cryosparc2/cryosparc2_worker/bin/cryosparcw connect --worker ThisMachine --master ThisMachine   --gpus 0,1 --ssdpath /SSD_disk  --lane default --newlane